 Positions of the planets this month

-Mercury: The closest planet to the Sun can be seen at dawn and dusk travelling across the constellation of Scorpius and Ophiuchus.
+Mercury: The closest planet to the Sun can be seen at dawn and dusk travelling across the constellation of Sagittarius.
 This planet, being the closest to the Sun, will appear to move quickly in the night sky and its position will change in the following weeks.

-Venus: The sister planet can be seen between the constellations of Sagittarius and Capricornus.
+Venus: The sister planet can be seen travelling across the constellation of Libra.
 Just like Mercury, Venus can only be seen at dawn and dusk.

 Mars: The red planet can be seen in the constellation of Virgo.